Foreign Investment in Indonesia

 -

-carrying out the transfer of technology process;
+Execution of technology transfer process;

 -

-employing more Indonesian workers than foreign workers at the expert level; and
+Employment of more Indonesian workers than foreign workers at the expert level; and

 -